 If you’re using an Apple Watch 4 or earlier, however, you will notice one big change: the always-on display.
 This has been around since the Watch 5, but it’s now brighter, making it easier to view when you’re just glancing down at your wrist.

 Support for the always-on display is now far more wide-ranging, and developers can add the functionality to their apps.

 The always-on display isn’t always a good thing though, as there are times when you don’t want a blindingly bright watch, but don’t want to have to put the display into Theater Mode, which shuts off the display.

 Would it be so hard for Apple to implement something in between these two options – a just-about-legible clock that auto-appears in very dark scenes?

-That said, the always-on display is a world away from the annoyance of not being able to see the time unless you flicked your wrist, which is how things were on the early Apple Watches – now we’d say the Watch 7 is as good as a normal, non-smart watch in terms of visibility.
+That said, the always-on display is a world away from the annoyance of not being able to see the time unless you flicked your wrist, which is how things were on the earlier Apple Watches – now we’d say the Watch 7 is as good as a normal, non-smart watch, in terms of visibility.

-Another feature the larger screen allows for is an on-screen keyboard – we can’t say it’s something we’ve been crying out for on the Apple Watch, as earlier smartwatches from other brands had this functionality and we never really used it.
+Another feature the larger screen allows for is an on-screen keyboard – we can’t say it’s something we’d been crying out for on the Apple Watch, as earlier smartwatches from other brands have had this functionality and we never really used it.

 It’s serviceable, insofar as we could tap out short messages, but we’d much rather use the voice dictation, or just send an emoji in response.